SURUGA Hina Ningyo (Seasonal Festival Dolls)

-The roots of Suruga Hina Ningyo can be traced back to simple clay dolls known as neri-tenjin.
-Tenjin is another name for Sugawara Michizane, a Heian period (794-1185) scholar, who was respected as a god of learning.
-But the craft itself started when a local man called Aono Kasaku gathered around him people skilled in making things in clay and began making dolls.
-Then tenjin, which were dressed, were made and examples dating back to 1853 still exist today.
+The roots of Suruga dolls can be traced back to simple clay dolls known as neri-tenjin, which were named for Sugawara Michizane, a Heian-era (794-1185) scholar respected as a god of learning.
+However, the craft began in earnest much later, when a local man named Aono Kasaku assembled a group craftsmen skilled in making things from clay to produce dolls.
+Examples dating back to 1853 still exist today.

-By the end of the Edo period in 1868, more elaborately dressed dolls known as ishogi-tenjin were being produced.
+By the end of the Edo era (1600-1868), more elaborately dressed dolls known as ishogi-tenjin were being produced.

-The individuality of each doll maker is seen in the choice of color and the pattern of the cloth as well as in the making of the body.
-However, these idiosyncrasies are even more marked in the arrangement of the postures.
-This is referred to as the udeori or furitsuke.
-It is the last process in the making of a doll and so important that even if a hundred dolls were set up in a line, it would still be possible for an expert to discern at a glance which doll was made by which maker.
-A wide selection of dolls is being made including those for the Hina Matsuri or doll festival.
-Others include figures from the past as well as a contemporary form of the neri-tenjin doll.
+The individuality of each doll maker is reflected in the construction of the body as well as the color and pattern of the clothing.
+Such idiosyncrasies are even more apparent in the posture of the dolls.
+It is said that even if a hundred dolls were lined up, an expert would be able to discern at a glance the maker of each doll.
+Today, a wide range of dolls is produced, including those for the Doll Festival, figures from the past as well as more contemporary forms.

 How to make

 First, the torso is made by tightly wrapping rice straw.
 Then, the arms and legs are made by wrapping wire with wood wool.
 The arms and legs are attached to the body and fitted with clothing, and the arms are bent into place.

 Neri-tenjin dolls are made using toso, which is a mixture of paulownia sawdust and wheat gluten that is pressed in a mold and dried.
 Then, the hair and headpiece are attached to the head, the face is painted on, the doll is dressed, smaller props are added, the platform is made, and the doll is placed on the platform.